SNagaAbhilash/cloud-engineer-test.web.app/README.md

 7.START THE TOMCAT SERVER:
 ---------------------------------------------------------------------------------------------------------------------------------------
-go to the tomcat in the tomcat we have lot of files and floders so go to the bin folder and start the server- ./startup.sh
+go to the tomcat in the tomcat we have lot of files and floders

+change to the bin folder by giving :

+            cd bin/

+in bin folder we have lot of configuration files so start the server by giving the command:-

+          ./startup.sh

 Configure security group settings to allow inbound traffic on port 8080(tomcat port number) (HTTP).
 ----------------------------------------------------------------------------------------------